nikki72326/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals
 Findings show:
-- funding for plays is best supported wwhen goals are less than $1000
+- funding for plays is best supported when goals are less than $1000
 - the client's required amount of $10,000 falls within the 2nd Quartile for success

 ## Results